Jiaruipu Temple

-The Jiaruipu Temple (加蚋埔公廨 (Jiā'nà（ruì）pŭ Gōngxiè)), also known as the Kanapo Temple, is a Makatao temple in Gaoshu Township, Pingtung County, Taiwan.
+The Jiaruipu Temple (Makatao: Garanpu Konkai, Ka-la̍h-po͘ Kong-kài, 加蚋埔公廨 (Jiā'nà（ruì）pŭ Gōngxiè)), also known as the Kanapo Temple, is a Makatao temple in Gaoshu Township, Pingtung County, Taiwan.

 History

 The temple is in the northeast of Taishan Village, Gaoshu Township, located in a rural region.
 It is the religious center for the local Makatao people.

 On April 16, 2011, the Makatao of Gaoshu, Neipu, and Wanluan conducted a protest at the temple with the goal of lobbying the Republic of China's Council of Indigenous Peoples to recognize them as Plains Aborigines, and established Makatao Association.

 Name

-The temple name was 'A-mu House'(阿姆寮), but the Siraya people renamed it to Gongxie(公廨).
+The temple name was 'A-mu House'(阿姆寮), but the Siraya people renamed it to Konkai(公廨).

 Bulletin board reads: Hong Yinshi and Hong Huazong to the landlord for here.